ethhub-io/ethhub/funds/stable-fund.md

 ## What we look for

-1. Companies with a strong technical founder
+1. Companies with a strong technical founder.
-2. Companies with just an idea to companies scaling
+2. Companies with just an idea to companies scaling.
-3. Companies using Dai or Maker Infrastructure as a core component
+3. Companies using Dai or Maker Infrastructure as a core component.
-4. Companies that are feasible with current state of blockchain technology
+4. Companies that are feasible with current state of blockchain technology.

 ## Important Links